junhuawa/junhuawa.github.io/_posts/linux/2016-09-02-Linux-Use-Notes.md

 last (an extension) is a variable that has the value of the last printed number.

 Input numbers may contain the characters 0-9 and A-F. (Note: They must be capitals.
 Lower case letters are variable names.)

+### How to capture output from a linux terminal

+script - make typescript of terminal session

+Before execute your cmd, issue `script`, after execution your cmd, issue `exit`, the log file typescript will be in your local directory.